FISCO-BCOS/FISCO-BCOS-DOC/en/docs/manual/transaction_parallel.md

 **（2）Define parallel interface and exclusive parameter**

 It needs attention that once contract is defined parallelable, all interfaces need to be defined.
 If an interface is returned with null, it has no exclusive object.
-Exclusive parameter is related to the implementation of precomplied contract, which needs understanding of FISCO BCOS storage.
+Exclusive parameter is related to the implementation of precompiled contract, which needs understanding of FISCO BCOS storage.
 You can read the codes or consult experienced programmer for implementation details.

 ```c++
 // take out exclusive object from parallel interface parameter, return exclusive object